-In 2019, we launched our first ever ESG webpage.
-To access the site, visit our Responsible Stewardship page: www.rayonier.com/sustainability/responsible-stewardship.
-We are committed to our ESG efforts, specifically increasing transparency on ESG matters that we believe are relevant to our business and that meet the overall needs of the investors.
+Rayonier remains committed to our ESG efforts, specifically increasing transparency on ESG matters that we believe are relevant to our business and that meet the overall needs of investors.
 Our ESG efforts continue to evolve and as always, Rayonier welcomes shareholder feedback.